 For help in selecting the proper level of treatment in your area please contact our office.

-If you think you know someone who may be struggling with a video game addiction, listed below is the criteria proposed in the DSM-5.
-Individuals must have struggled with 5 or more of these signs in the past 1 year:
+If you think you know someone who may be struggling with a video game addiction, listed below are the criteria proposed in the DSM-5.
+Individuals must have struggled with five or more of these signs in the past year:

 As well as dependence on gaming for emotional wellness, the following have been found to be harmful effects of video gaming in excess also: